-Starting a diet often means forgoing some of your favorite foods, like salty snacks, sweets and foods high in carbohydrates.
+Starting a diet often means forgoing some of your favorite treats, like salty snacks, sweets and foods high in carbohydrates.

-But does that really mean saying bye bye to all bread?
-Not necessarily.
-Whole grains like rye are known for being highly nutritious but, depending on the diet, there are other ways to get your doughy fix — without blowing your daily caloric budget.
+But that doesn't mean you need to forgo all bread, all the time.
+For example, whole grains like rye are known for being highly nutritious and, depending on the diet plan, there are other ways to get your doughy fix — without blowing your daily caloric budget.

 Recently, I noticed a little something called a two-ingredient bagel making the rounds on various food blogs.
-Though it was hard to trace the exact origin of the recipe, the earliest mention I found was last December.
-Many recipe devotees seem to have picked up some version of the easy breakfast dish on Connect — which is Weight Watchers' own social network.
-According to Google Trends, searches for "2-ingredient bagel" started spiking in early January and interest has only continued to grow in spurts.
+Though it was hard to trace the exact origin of the recipe, the earliest mention I found was December 2017.
+Many devotees of the recipe seem to have picked up some version of the easy breakfast dish on Connect — which is WW's (formerly Weight Watchers) own social network.
+According to Google Trends, searches for "2-ingredient bagel" started spiking in early January 2018 and interest has only continued to grow in spurts.

-The two-ingredient part didn’t grab me so much — even regular bagels are really just made with flour, water, yeast with a bit of sugar and salt.
+The two-ingredient part didn’t grab me so much — even regular bagels are made just with flour, water, yeast and a bit of sugar and salt.
 What caught my attention was that this particular carby product was being touted in diet circles.
-These so-called “miracle” bagels will only set diners back 3 Weight Watchers' SmartPoints (which was confirmed by the company), compared with 11 for a typical bagel.
+These so-called “miracle” bagels will set diners back only three SmartPoints on the Freestyle plan (which TODAY Food confirmed with the company), compared to 11 points for a typical bagel.

 So how can a bagel really be made with just two ingredients?
-All it takes, apparently, is self-rising flour (which is a bit of a cheat because salt and baking powder have already been added) and Greek yogurt — you can use low-fat or fat-free.
+All it takes, apparently, is self-rising flour (which is a bit of a cheat, because salt and baking powder have already been added) and protein-packed Greek yogurt — you can also use a low-fat or fat-free variety.

-I decided to try these bagels out for myself but, as a nutritionist, I also wanted to up the health factor because it doesn’t really matter to me if something is fat free, or even low-calorie.
-What matters is that it’s tasty and that it’s also contributing something beneficial to your diet.
+I decided to try these bagels out for myself, but as a nutritionist, I also wanted to up the health factor because it doesn’t really matter to me if something is fat free or even low in calories.
+What matters is that it’s tasty and that it also contributes something beneficial to my diet.

 Could I learn to love a 2-ingredient bagel?

 I decided to go with fat-free yogurt to test the limits of the recipe.
-I had to order self-rising flour online because it’s not typically stocked on many grocery store shelves.
-Since I didn’t want to load these up with salty toppings, like “everything bagel” mix (which would definitely be delicious), I decided to try topping them with chia seeds, which contain fiber and contribute ALA (alpha-linolenic acid), and have anti-inflammatory benefits.
+I had to order self-rising flour online, because it’s not typically stocked on many grocery store shelves.
+Since I didn’t want to load these up with salty toppings, like an everything bagel mix (which would definitely be delicious), I decided to try topping them with chia seeds, which contain fiber and contribute ALA (alpha-linolenic acid) into one's diet.
+They also have anti-inflammatory benefits.
 Chia seeds also mimic the look of poppy seeds, which I hoped would give the dough rounds a more authentic look and a little texture.

 The process was surprisingly easy.
 As a New Yorker and a bagel lover, I’ve never attempted to make them at home because I honestly didn’t think the results would be worth the effort.
 Traditional bagels call for making the dough, letting it rise, forming it into rings, boiling them and finally baking them — hardly a quick endeavor.

-But this cheat bagel ended up being super easy to make and would even be a fun project with kids.
+But this cheat bagel ended up being super easy to make and would certainly be a fun project with kids.

-1. Combine 1 cup of self-rising flour with 1 cup non-fat or low-fat plain Greek yogurt in a mixing bowl.
+1. Combine 1 cup of self-rising flour with 1 cup of nonfat or low-fat plain Greek yogurt in a mixing bowl.

 3. Divide the dough into 4 equal pieces.
 Using a dough scraper or pizza wheel is helpful for this step.
-Add a little more flour to each piece and roll it into a ring with your hands; press the ends of the ring together to form a circle.
+Add a little more flour to each piece and roll it into a ring with your hands.
+Then press the ends of the ring together to form a circle.

 5. Gently transfer the bagels to a parchment or Silpat-lined baking sheet and bake at 350 degrees for 22-24 minutes.
-Remove bagels from oven, increase heat to 450 degrees and bake for an additional 3 minutes, until the tops of bagels are a nice light golden color.
+Remove the bagels from the oven, increase the heat to 450 degrees and bake for an additional 3 minutes, until the tops of bagels form a nice light golden color.

-When it came time to actually taste the bagels, I was ready to be disappointed ... but I was pleasantly surprised!
+When it was time to actually taste the bagels, I was ready to be disappointed ... but I was pleasantly surprised!

-On the negative side, they do not have the toothsome, super chewy quality that one expects from a classic New York-made bagel, nor do they boast the shiny exterior that develops from the boiling-then-baking process.
+Of course, taste is always subjective but on the not-so-great side, the bagels do not have the toothsome, super-chewy quality one expects from a classic New York-made bagel, nor do they boast the shiny exterior that develops from the typical boiling-then-baking process.

 However, these miracle bagels do have quite a bit going for them.

-The addition of the Greek yogurt combined with the saltiness of the self-rising flour gives them a tangy buttermilk flavor, which I liked.
+The addition of the Greek yogurt combined with the saltiness of the self-rising flour gives them a tangy buttermilk flavor, which I enjoyed.
 Plus, the yogurt adds over 5 grams of protein and 63 milligrams of calcium to each bagel, which clock in at roughly 150 calories a piece.
-Also, while they don’t have the heft of a traditional bagel, these dough rings did hold well to a decent coating of cream cheese and provided more chewing satisfaction than a slice of bread.
-Plus, the simple dough base can be used for mini pizzas, cinnamon rolls and a host of other home baked goods.
+Also, though they don’t have the heft of a traditional bagel, these dough rings do hold up well to a decent coating of cream cheese and provide more chewing satisfaction than a slice of bread.
+Plus, the simple dough base can be used for mini pizzas, cinnamon rolls and a host of other home-baked goods.

-My kids loved them, too, and didn’t question their healthier origins.
+My kids loved them, too, and didn’t even question their healthier origins.